 I routinely participate in growth and development trainings in the fields of mental health and wellbeing in the law, and deliver workshops in DBT, Journaling (Mindfulness with a Pen) and Gottman principles.

 Just For Fun

 I married my soulmate at 42.
 He was 49.
 For each of us it was a first marriage.
-His friends and family thought he would never marry, and I too had lost hope on finding the right mate.
-We dated for several years and lived together before tying the knot.
 When asked what changed his mind, my husband stated that it was my “persevering while giving him space” that made the difference.
-Understanding the other and how they operate is now a cornerstone of my work with couples.

 One of the most important factors for a successful therapeutic outcome is the relationship between the client and therapist.
 My objective is not to give you an answer, but rather to give you an experience of yourself as a change catalyst.
 Our work together will foster the type of trust and honesty where new, natural solutions emerge.
 Our work will be dynamic, with each of us growing in the process.

-With so much potential in life, why settle for dissatisfaction.
 Allow me to help you catalyze change, with safe, supportive guidance.
-Call, text or email me to get started.
 There’s no time like the present.

 Please call me at 954-391-5305 to discuss setting up a session.
 For more information visit my website.

 Expert Therapist for Adults & Couples in Fort Lauderdale & Plantation, FL